zahrablend/FizzBuzzPHP_myvar/README.md

 - both 5 and 10
 - to all 3, 5 and 10

-The program counts how many numbers in each category and how many times certain keyword repeats in a given range of numbers.
+The program counts how many numbers there are in each category and how many times certain keyword repeats in a given range of numbers.